-The amount of stability and dependability required from the P2P architecture is beyond any of the P2P implementations that were studied (it is acceptable to have your PC hang once in a while but having your everyday objects misbehaving due to an unavoidable crash is certainly out of the question).
+The amount of stability and dependability required from the P2P architecture is beyond any of the P2P implementations that were.

 Also since there are numerous platforms and hardware involved it isn't very practical to rely on porting a non-custom architecture.
 Some of the functionality like the high level of security, logging, caching is not very necessary at the present moment, where it is more important to have a generic evaluation of the system.
 So with the before-mentioned design criteria in the mind we decided to have the best of every world by implementing our own architecture while adopting some of the excellent work done within the Jxta and other project.